How to Survive the Furious Fours

 Sigh.

-Gone are the goodbye kisses in the morning, instead replaced with me muttering “yeah bye” as I watch my husband walk out the door and feel envious of him for going to work early and being able to avoid taking the kids to school.
+It’s so challenging!
+And, with both children going through this early teenage-like phase, it’s caused tensions between the husband and I. Gone are the goodbye kisses in the morning, instead replaced with me muttering “yeah bye” as I watch my husband walk out the door and feel envious of him for going to work early and being able to avoid taking the kids to school.

-And the bulk of the childcare during the school holidays too.
+And the bulk of the childcare during the school holidays, too.

 Lucky sod.

-Plus he’s feeling the full force of the furious fours just as much as I am.
+But then the guilt sets in for feeling resentful.
+His day can be just as tiring as mine, and he’s a very hands-on dad.
+He’s feeling the full force of the furious fours just as much as I am.
 The other night, our son informed him that he wanted a new daddy.
-I’m not exactly sure what daddy did wrong, but if I had to guess, I would say that he probably committed the horrific crime of handing our son the wrong cuddly toy.
+I’m not exactly sure what Daddy did wrong, but if I had to guess, I would say that he probably committed the horrific crime of handing our son the wrong cuddly toy.

 After a bedtime routine that now mostly consists of our 4-year-old standing there whining and whimpering at everything with a screwed-up face and sounding very much like Stan Laurel, the husband and I often feel a bit defeated.

-And so to help us all through this challenging stage, I’ve started to try and arrange something to look forward to.
+It’s exhausting business for all of us.
+So, to help us all through this challenging stage, I’ve started to arrange something to look forward to.
+These are simple things, such as:

 Family days out on Sundays